 After Walter Gropius founded the Staatliche Bauhaus in Weimar, there was little time left to mould his new ideas into a building.
 Just after his move to Dessau, he appears as an architect on a site of the Bauhaus School.
 Here, the four masters houses form an ensemble.
 [German]

 In 2019, the city of Weimar commemorates two anniversaries.
 On August 11, 1919, the Weimar Constitution was passed here.
 In the same year, the Bauhaus movement was created on the initiative of the architect Walter Gropius.
 An interesting intersection of both events forms this plaque, which commemorates the 11th of August, 1919: It was designed by Walter Gropius.
 [German]

 The day was already dawning when I reached the Konsum building.
-This was built in 1928 to plans by Walter Gropius.
-Its unusual height and its function as a department store made it a focal point of the Törten Housing Estate.
+It was built in 1928 to plans by Walter Gropius.
+Its unusual height and function as a department store made it a focal point of the Törten Housing Estate.
 The attached low-rise building with the shop floor is not visible in this photo.
+[German]

 The Fagus factory is a very special world heritage site because the factory is still in operation.
 The buildings house a production for shoe lasts as well as a museum about the history of the company and shoes in general.
 The architecture is considered as an example of early modern architecture and was designed by Walter Gropius and Adolf Mayer.